 Namaqua National Park may be best known for its annual explosion of bright carpets of wildflowers in spring, but that doesn’t mean that it has nothing to offer during the rest of the year.
-We spent two days in the park in autumn and discovered that there was much more to it than beautiful blooms.
+We spent two days in the national park in autumn and discovered that there was much more to it than beautiful blooms.

 Part of the semi-desert succulent Karoo biome, Namaqualand is home to the richest bulb flora of any arid region in the world.
 The park was originally established in 1988 to protect this flora.
 Thereafter, it was taken over by Sanparks and expanded gradually to its current size of 141,000ha.
 It consists of the inland Skilpad wildflower reserve section and the coastal Groen River section, which are vastly different.
 The inland section consists mainly of valleys, plains, green hills and rocky outcrops, while the coastal section, which is lesser known, comprises rocky shores, white sandy beaches and dunes, and beautiful bays.

 We explored the park on a tour with Fabian, our local guide, going from the inland section around the park to the coastal section, which is a marine protected area.
 It took us 8 hours including a few short stops.
 We drove through the village of Soebatsfontein, navigated the historical hand-built Wildeperdehoek Pass, stopped at the old prison in the shadow of the mountains and saw the shipwreck in the quaint fishing village of Hondeklipbaai.

 Our route then took us to numerous panoramic viewpoints along the unspoilt misty coastline, as well as the lighthouse, before we returned to the Skilpad section using the faster, but less scenic road via Garies.
 Apart from a few campers, we barely saw any other people in the park.
 It was fascinating to see such a diverse part of South Africa.